seventh-chord/seventh-chord.github.io/custom_blender_export.md

 ## The basics of scripting in blender

-In case you have never scripted in blender, I will give a brief introduction to this.
-Feel free to skip ahead if you already know this.
+In case you have never scripted in blender before, I will give a brief introduction to this.
+Feel free to skip ahead to the next section if you already know this though.

-First, you need to set yourself up for python scripting in blender.
-There are two "tools" to use: The built-in console and the text editor.
+There are two "tools" to use when writing scripts in blender: The built-in console and the text editor.
 Figure 2 shows a sample setup.

 ![Figure 2: The basic setup for scripting in blender](figures/custom_blender_export_figure_2.png)